Sign up to Earn or Access 90 Day StoreCash> here

 QLED

 QLED stands for "Quantum Dot Light Emitting Diode."
 QLED TVs use tiny particles called quantum dots to produce vibrant and accurate colours.
 These quantum dots are illuminated by LEDs to create the images you see on the screen.
-QLED displays are known for their excellent colour reproduction and brightnes.
+QLED displays are known for their excellent colour reproduction and brightness.

 Mini LED